Dragon’s Gateway

 Short on time but seeking the essence of Bhutan?

 This 2-day Dragon Ride delivers the country’s most iconic landscapes and spiritual landmarks in one thrilling Himalayan circuit.
 Ride across snow-capped passes, descend into hidden valleys, and explore ancient fortresses — all while immersing yourself in Bhutan’s unique rhythm of peace, culture, and adventure.
-From the soaring heights of Chele La Pass (3,988 m) and the secluded beauty of Haa Valley, to the sacred serenity of Dochula Pass (3,100 m) and the riverside grandeur of Punakha Dzong, this route captures Bhutan’s contrasts — alpine chill to subtropical warmth, remote calm to vibrant capital life.

-Guided by the hum of your engine and the whisper of prayer flags in the wind, you’ll cross some of Bhutan’s most legendary roads, returning each evening with a deeper connection to this extraordinary Himalayan kingdom.
+Guided by the hum of your engine and the whisper of prayer flags in the wind, you’ll ride some of Bhutan’s most legendary roads, returning each evening with a deeper connection to this extraordinary Himalayan kingdom.

 Route: Paro (2,200 m) → Chele La Pass (3,988 m) → Haa Valley (2,700 m) → Chuzom → Thimphu (2,300 m)